hack4impact-upenn/boilerplate-s2022/README.md

 ### Environment Variables

-Create a file named `.env.` in the root of the `server` folder and add the following variables with the appropriate values.
+Create a file named `.env` in the root of the `server` folder and add the following variables with the appropriate values.

 ```
 ATLAS_URI=mongodb-connection-uri-from-above